PavelSusloparov/pavelsusloparov.github.io/_posts/2020-12-20-access-url.markdown

 ---
 layout: post
-title: "What happens when you type URL in the browser."
+title: "What happens when you type URL in the browser?"
 date:   2020-12-20 15:15:36 -0500
 categories: networking
 ---